-There’s a lot we can do before it even becomes cervical cancer.
-If we see HPV or abnormal cells on your pap test, then we can do biopsies or minor procedures to remove the abnormal cells.
-If we do find cancer, you will be referred to an oncologist who can discuss your best treatment options.
+There’s a lot that OBGYN providers can do before it even becomes cervical cancer.
+If providers see HPV or abnormal cells on a pap test, they can perform biopsies or minor procedures to remove the abnormal cells.

-The Rochester Regional Health Women’s Health providers try to emphasize the importance for all women to have knowledge of their history and their test results.
+Each Rochester Regional Health Women’s Health provider tries to emphasize the importance for all women to have knowledge of their history and their test results.
 Being an advocate for yourself and understanding why it’s important to follow up and when is one of the best prevention tools in the fight against cervical cancer.

 Our women’s health team is experienced in providing compassionate, understanding care that goes beyond just diagnosing and treating.
 We offer a full range of women’s health services to help you maintain a lifetime of good health and well-being, working as your partner to provide personalized care at every step along the way.Find a Provider Near You & Schedule Online

 Fifteen years after receiving expert care from the Golisano Restorative Neurology & Rehabilitation Center team, Stephen Lillis returned to express his gratitude face to face.

 $750K awarded under the HRSA State Maternal Health Innovation Program.

 Sometimes you or a family member need to see a provider but you may need another option aside from an in-person appointment.
 This is when our same-day virtual urgent care services can work for you.